Publication date: May, 1986

 Inside, Professor Honeycutt helps the Utroms repair the transmat while Splinter calls his sons to rest while he tells them all that he has learned.
 His battle with the Mousers had wounded him and he escaped into the sewers where he was found by a TCRI patrol.
 The patrolmen, recognizing him as a mutant, took him back to headquarters for recuperation where he was placed in a healing tank.
 When the Turtles broke into TCRI headquarters and accidentally activated the transmat, the Utroms took Splinter out of suspended animation to inquire who and what the Turtles were, which is when they exchanged information.

 The Turtles are still confused, not sure exactly who or what the aliens are.
 The Utrom Commander then steps forward and tells their tale.
 The Utroms had originally come to Earth for study twenty-years ago, but a crash-landing left them stranded and without communication.
-Using their exoskeletons and false skins, the Utroms blended into New York society, working jobs until they could buy the TCRI building, where they began building their intergalactic communicator and translocation device.
+Using their exoskeletons and false skins, the Utroms blended into New York society, working jobs until they could buy the TCRI building, where they began constructing their intergalactic communicator and translocation device.

-The alien then shocks the Turtles with this little tidbit; exactly fifteen and a half years ago, while transporting the last of the salvage from the crash-site to their building, a blindman wandered in front of their truck, causing the driver to swerve.
+The alien then shocks the Turtles with this little tidbit: Exactly fifteen and a half years ago, while transporting the last of the salvage from the crash-site to their building, a blind man wandered in front of their truck, causing the driver to swerve.
 The act sent a canister flying from the truck’s bed, where it disappeared and they never managed to recover it.
 As it turns out, that very canister had struck a young boy’s glass terrarium containing four baby turtles before plunging down an open manhole.
 The turtles were found by a rat and I think you know the rest.

 The alien goes on to explain that even though they’d been in contact with their Homeworld for years now, they’ve remained on Earth, building a secret base and observing humanity for study.
 However, the unsuppressed flash from their transmat caused by the Turtles' hijinks has effectively blown their cover and they are now besieged by the National Guard.

 Outside, the Guard opens fire and blasts their way in.
-The Utroms are left with no choice but to do a rush repair job on the transmat, and that means inputting only one set of coordinates: their Homeworld (which is bad news for the Turtles!).
+The Utroms are left with no choice but to do a rush repair job on the transmat, and that means inputting only one set of coordinates: Their Homeworld (which is bad news for the Turtles!).
 The National Guard makes it inside, but are quickly hit by guard robots with stun beams.
 This doesn’t stop them for long and the Utrom Commander orders an immediate evacuation.
 The Commander sets the self-destruct to cover-up their existence and oversees the last of his men as they enter the transmat beam.
 The Turtles aren’t too thrilled about having to go to the Utrom Homeworld, but with the Guard breaking down the door, they realize they have little choice and enter the transmat beam along with Splinter and Professor Honeycutt.
 The Guard make it into the chamber just in time to hear the five minute warning for the self destruct.

 At her apartment, April watches Jim McNaughton’s coverage of the “Three Day Crisis”.
 McNaughton interviews General Hedd, who informs him that all men made it out before the building’s collapse, but the true cause of the crisis remains a mystery.
 Suddenly, April is startled by a loud noise coming from her bathroom.
 She opens the door to find the Turtles and Splinter unceremoniously dumped into the bathtub by a transmat beam, cursing the Utroms and their terrible aim.